 Since it’s difficult to determine an average life insurance cost for everyone, you will need to assess what your personal needs and circumstances are to get an accurate life insurance estimate.
 Considerations may be your mortgage, your cost of living, how much your life insurance costs will be dictated by the type of insurance you need, the size of the payout you want and your existing savings or saleable assets.
 As a rule of thumb, the lower the payout, the lower the monthly premiums.

 Life insurance premiums are also based on the risk the policy holder poses to the insurer.
 Therefore, the higher the risk, the higher the premiums.
-More detail is given on what is considered higher risk below, or you can take a look at our guide.
+More detail is given on what is considered higher risk below, or you can take a look at our guides and articles.

 Average cost of life insurance